guidanoli/cartesi-blobs/README.md

 > For production-level implementations, we highly advise verifying blobs against the KZG proof, commitment, and versioned blob hash.

 It's also worth noting that the application developer and node runner must agree on the set of valid blobs.
-They could agree on a fixed set of known blobs, or on a dynamic set of blobs (like those relayed the `VersionedBlobHashRelay` contract).
+They could agree on a fixed set of known blobs, or on a dynamic set of blobs (like those relayed by the `VersionedBlobHashRelay` contract).
 They could also agree on the set of all blobs in the network (that have not expired yet).
 On the extreme case, they could even agree on a set of blobs from multiple networks.